marttoygoy5/DiscordCoreAPI/Examples/Adding a Slash Command.md

 ### **Adding a Slash Command**
 #### 1. Create a "CreateApplicationCommandData" data structure.
 #### 2. For each argument, fill out an ApplicationCommandOptionData structure, and push it back into the options member of the CreateApplicationCommandData structure.
 (IMPORTANT: Notes on which kind of types to set can be found [here](https://discord.com/developers/docs/interactions/slash-commands#subcommands-and-subcommand-groups).
+#### 3. Run, from the DiscordCoreClient instance, the "slashCommands::createGlobalApplicationCommandAsync() function.
+(Note: This is done from within a command called "registerslashcommands", by default.)

 ```C++
 CreateApplicationCommandData createTestCommandData;